binkley/modern-java-practices/README.md

 ### Tips

+* The sample Gradle and Maven build scripts often specify specific versions of the tooling, separate from the plugin versions.
+This is intentional.
+You should be able to update the latest tool version even when the plugin has not yet caught up
 * Gradle uses advanced terminal control, so you cannot always see what is happening.
 To view Gradle steps plainly when debugging your build, use:
   ```